northeastern-rc-training/Intro-to-Explorer-OOD-2026/Intro_explorer_ood.md

 We will cover both throughout this presentation.
 More information can be found in our [documentation](https://rc-docs.northeastern.edu/en/latest/connectingtocluster/index.html) which also shows you how to setup password-less ssh.

+> We highly recommend developing some comfort in using the terminal!

 ### Logging in via the Terminal

 ---